How many Pitch Slots are available?

 Do I need a Pitch Ticket to watch?

-No. Producers and Conference badges get in to any and all Pitch events, including the Pitch Finale Party.
-Weekend and Lone Star badges get in to any and all Pitch events, including the Pitch Finale Party, only on Saturday, October 15.
+No. Producers and Conference Badge holders get in to any and all Pitch events, including the Pitch Finale Party.
+Weekend Badgeholders get in to any and all Pitch events, including the Pitch Finale Party happening on Saturday, October 29.
+Lone Star Badgeholders get in to any and all Pitch events during Saturday, including the Pitch Finale Party.
 Pitch tickets are only required to purchase if you are planning on pitching.

 Do I need a separate Pitch Ticket for the Pitch Finale Party?